la55u/eu-price-comparator-frontend/README.md

 EU Price Comparator is a service that can be used to search and compare products across different countries in the EU, useful for frequent commuters.
 Currently Hungary and Austria is supported.

 > [!NOTE]
-> This is an experiment with Web Components, not production ready.
+> This project is an experiment with Web Components, not production ready.

 ## Stack